Papan07/Ecommerce-Follow-Along/README.md

 * develop the **User controller** to manegr user authentication(signup,login).
 * Implemented **Multer for file handling** allowing user profile and product images uploads.

-## Milestone 5:user Registration & file handling
+# Milestone 5: user Registration & file handling
 * created the "signup page"  in react and added code for signup backend also.
 * Added the "Signup page" validation in (signup,login).

+# Milestone 6: Password Hashing by using Bcryptjs
+* added the **password encryption** in backend signup page.
+* added comparision for checking password is correct or not in login backend.